 5 SEO Link Building Strategies For Photographers

 If you’re reading this post then you already understand the importance of SEO (and by extension, link building) for your photography business.
 More than likely, you already have a website and/or blog that you hope to get onto page 1 as quickly as possible.
 But, before we get into how to start building links to help you outrank your competition, it’s important to approach the issue of link building correctly.
 Many link building tactics may have a quick effect on your search rankings, but will not provide lasting results.
-I got together with my friend from Get The Clicks, and we’ve brainstormed together the methods described below.
+I got together with my friend from Get The Clicks, and we’ve brainstormed together the methods described below and together we looked up a website that offers the best SEO services for those who need some kind of assistance, the website is http://searchicalseo.com.au/melbourne/ for those interested.
 These are for people looking for long term, stable results rather than just a quick gimmick to fool Google for a few weeks or even months.
 In other words, roll up your sleeves.
 This is going to take some work and patience.

 The idea behind guest blogging is pretty simple: you find a fellow photographer or photography website with a blog and offer to create some content for them, which will include an author bio with a backlink to your website.
 Besides the obvious Atlanta local SEO value of the link itself, the benefits of guest posting also include putting your brand in front of hundreds if not thousands of potential prospects that you couldn’t reach any other way.
 Sounds great, right?
 The bad news is that while the theory is easy enough, this strategy requires some work in order to identify the best guest blogging opportunities as well as some ideas on how to go about performing effective blog outreach campaigns.
 Though the ins and outs of properly executing this strategy are far too in-depth for this post, here are a few things to keep in mind: